github-tommy/assignment01/README.md

 4. To index your webpages as this will increase your traffic by doing google indexing API.
 5. The importance of the first paragraph of content as google uses thses for snippets;
-6. The use of images to improve google ranking (host images on your domain, not on some other server);
+6. The use of images to improve google ranking (host images on your domain, not on some other server);and
+7. To utilize google analytics and heat map to understand user/visitor profile and the contents seen the most and least as well.